japanese-document/lit/src/components-lifecycle.md

 }
 ```

 The list of properties that have changed is stored in a `changedProperties` map that’s passed to subsequent lifecycle methods.
 The map keys are the property names and its values are the previous property values.

 Optionally, you can pass a property name and a previous value when calling `requestUpdate()`, which will be stored in the `changedProperties` map.
 This can be useful if you implement a custom getter and setter for a property.
 See [Reactive properties](https://japanese-document.github.io/lit/components-properties.html) for more information about implementing custom getters and setters.

 ```js
   this.requestUpdate('state', this._previousState);
 ```

-### Performing an update {#reactive-update-cycle-performing}
+### 更新の実行

 When an update is performed, the `performUpdate()` method is called.
 This method calls a number of other lifecycle methods.